idexus/Sharp.UI/README.md

 # Overview

-__Sharp.UI__ is a library for the .NET Multi-platform App User Interface (MAUI) and .NET 10 framework that enables you to build user interfaces declaratively in C# code using fluent methods.
+__Sharp.UI__ is a fluent API library for .NET MAUI that lets you describe your UI declaratively, directly in C# code.
+Instead of writing XML markup and switching between two languages, you stay in a single environment — with full IntelliSense support, refactoring, and static type checking at every stage of building your interface. __Sharp.UI__ doesn't try to replace MAUI, it just changes how you use it.
+This means you still use native controls, the layout mechanism, Shell, and the entire MAUI ecosystem, but you get a much more consistent and ergonomic API.
 With __Sharp.UI__, you can create interfaces without needing to use XAML.
 Additionally, the library includes hot reload support to make the development process faster and more efficient.

 <img src="https://github.com/idexus/Sharp.UI/blob/net10/doc/assets/gallery.jpg?raw=true" width="800" border="0" />

+## Project status

+__Sharp.UI__ has been actively used in real production deployments since 2023.
+As with any open source project, it's worth testing in your own environment before a large-scale rollout — but this isn't an experiment looking for its first user.
+It's a library that keeps running systems operational every day.
+What matters to me most is convincing the MAUI community to build UI purely in C# instead of XML — that's exactly why I made this library available to the community, one that I use in my own projects every day.

 # Hello, World!
 Example